aben/tipbot/README.md

 # Tipbot
 A bot can send cyptocurrency and on the [VITE](https://www.vite.org) blockchain.
+It is currently being tested on twitter and can be used at [@star_vite](https://twitter.com/star_vite).

 ## DM Commands
 * `!help`: display help for command.